-"One of the things I really helpful actually was going in and meeting with the mortgage advisor.
+"One of the things I found really helpful actually was going in and meeting with the mortgage advisor.
 Just being able to talk it through, because I was a first time buyer I didn’t know what I was doing at all.

 "To sit and talk to somebody and ask questions, even really basic questions – what’s that?
 How do I do this?
 What do I need to do next?

 "It was really helpful being able to talk through that and find out from them what I needed to do.
 It was brilliant and really helpful.

 "I didn’t know what to expect from the mortgage process because it wasn’t something I’d done before and not something my friends have done recently."

 "I’ve got another two years left on my doctorate so I will be here for a couple of years yet, after that it might depend on where I get a job.